tee-jagz/code-smeller/README.md

 ![Code Smeller in Action](resources/codesmellerscreenshot.png)

+> 💡 **Tips**
-> 💡 Tip: You don’t need to manually run anything!
-Code Syntax Smeller updates in the left side panel _as you write_, giving you instant insight without breaking your flow.
+> – You don’t need to manually run anything!
+Code Smeller updates in the side panel _as you write_, giving you instant insight without breaking your flow.
+> – Linting quality depends on the language extension and settings you have installed — ensure tools like ESLint or the Python extension are properly set up in your workspace.
+> – For deeper insights, you can trigger a Gemini-powered review anytime via the Command Palette.

 ---